OpenFn/docs/docs/source-apps.md

 3. In the bottom left pane of the project settings page, users must paste their inbox URL from OpenFn into the `Rest Services` `Service URL` input area and select `JSON Post` as the `Service Name`.
+4. It's helpful to add a wrapper to your form data if you will be publishing multiple forms to OpenFn.
+You could use `{"form":"my_form", "body": %SUBMISSION%}`.
-4. Click `Add Service` to start forwarding new Kobo submissions to OpenFn.org.
+5. Click `Add Service` to start forwarding new Kobo submissions to OpenFn.org.

 To test to integration, add a submission manually using the `enter data in browser` button.
 Head back to your history page at OpenFn to view the newly